Discord Not Working: 2025 Troubleshooting Guide

 If steps one and two don’t fix the issue, you should try running Discord as an administrator.
 Close Discord, right-click the app shortcut, and choose “run as administrator.”

-Aside from the mic as an input device, your audio as an output device is the other piece of the puzzle when you want to join a Discord voice chat.
+Your Discord audio is not working usually due to incorrect output device settings or Discord-specific audio configuration problems.
 Just like the mic, however, audio not working is another common pain point for many Discord users.
 Everyone can hear you, but you can’t hear them.

 You should first make sure it’s not a problem with your audio device.
 You can do this by trying to play something through the speakers or headset you’re using with Discord, and verifying that the device works.